Banitongwa7/AgriML-Hackathon/README.md

 AgriML Software

 An application for resource analysis and management in agriculture.
-For instance, it can monitor water usage and other essential resources.
-The application provides recommendations to optimize agricultural practices and offers predictions to enhance farming outcomes.
+For instance, it can monitor water usage and other essential resources through data from IoT devices.
+The application provides recommendations to optimize agricultural practices and offers predictions to improve farming outcomes without consuming too many resources.

 ### Main goal

-- To optimize resource utilization and enhance data analysis in agriculture.
+- To optimize resource utilization and enhance data analysis in agriculture ;
-- To provide recommendations to optimize agricultural practices and enhance farming outcomes.
+- To provide recommendations to optimize agricultural practices and enhance farming outcomes ;
+- Track resource consumption using IoT devices (water, etc.).

 ### Some pages